 - Generally, if a faculty or staff member does not feel well, it's best to stay home and utilize sick leave.
 Faculty and staff may also work with their supervisors regarding remote work options.

-- All faculty and staff will utilize sick leave through the entirety of their self-isolation.
+- All faculty and staff should utilize sick leave through the entirety of their self-isolation.
 Faculty and staff may work remotely only if requested and approved through their supervisor.
-If a faculty or staff member is not able to work remotely and does not have sick leave available, they should work with Human Resources Leave Administration for assistance.

-- Faculty and staff who test positive for COVID-19 should notify close contacts immediately after receiving the diagnosis to help mitigate the spread of the virus.
+- Anyone who tests positive for COVID-19 should notify close contacts immediately after receiving the diagnosis to help mitigate the spread of the virus.